iquety/console/docs-src/en/01-how-to-use.md

     }

     /**
-     * It is in this method that the routine routine should be implemented.
+     * It is in this method that the rules of the routine must be implemented.
      */
     protected function handle(Arguments $arguments): void
     {